Submission: 2. May 2018

 - Deadline: 2 May 2018 (5:00 PM, PDT (Pacific Daylight Time), hard deadline)

-- Submissions should be full papers, i.e. 10 pages in the ACM SIGCHI 2014 format, using the same anonymization policy as CHI.
+- Submissions should be full papers, i.e. 10 pages in the SIGCHI Paper Format (2016), using the same anonymisation policy as CHI.

 - Submissions are to be made electronically through the conference paper submission and reviewing system PCS (Precision Conference System)